Mysterious and hidden.

 Recycle Bin space, location, and control

-The Windows Recycle Bin stores deleted files, which take up space until emptied.
+The Windows Recycle Bin stores deleted files, which take up space until the bin is emptied.
 Hidden on each drive, it can be managed by adjusting its size or deleting the folder entirely.
 It offers control over file recovery and space management across all drives and is accessible via a single desktop icon.

-Where
+Where is it?

 By default, the Recycle Bin is well hidden.
 It’s not enough, for example, to say “View Hidden Files” in Windows File Explorer settings.
 You must also UNcheck “Hide protected operating system files (Recommended)”.